 - Access a range of expertise through a peer network of more than 83,000 colleagues.

-- Attend events, activities, and network through your state and local AIA components demonstrate leadership skills and raise the visibility of your firms contribution to the profession.
+- Attend events, activities, and network through the national component demonstrate leadership skills and raise the visibility of your firms contribution to the profession.

 - Signify that you adhere to a professional code of ethics and share a common goal to build better a better world for all people.